On November 20, 1952, the play The Seven Year Itch by George Axelrod debuted on Broadway at the Fulton Theatre.

 But, in the film, the object of his desire was Marilyn Monroe.

-It was one of Monroe’s most memorable roles, and the scene in which her white dress blows up around her shapely legs when she stands on a subway grate has became an iconic cultural image.
+It was one of Monroe’s most memorable roles.
+And, the scene in which her white dress blows up around her shapely legs when she stands on a subway grate has became an iconic cultural image.

 The play and the movie were both big hits.